codecharter analyze supports four output formats via --output <format>. The flag is

 github-annotations

-GitHub annotation format.
-GitHub Actions runners understand this natively and render findings as inline comments on the PR diff line.
+GitHub workflow commands.
+GitHub Actions runners understand this natively and render findings as annotations on the affected lines in the pull request's "Files changed" view.

 codecharter analyze MySolution.sln --output github-annotations